hamdani-al/weather-dashboard/README.md

-# 🌤️ Weather Dashboard — Cloud DevOps Project
+#  Weather Dashboard — Cloud Project 🌤️

 A full-stack weather application deployed to **Microsoft Azure** with a complete **CI/CD pipeline**.
 Built from scratch to demonstrate end-to-end cloud engineering practices: containerization, Infrastructure as Code, automated deployment, and secret management.